yoyoyun/FPStalker-yoyo/README.md

 - Import extensionDataScheme.sql that contains only the scheme of the table to stores the fingerprints.

 Change the connection to the database at the top of the main with your credentials.

+- Point:
+- 1.create a new database
+- 2.excute sql code in extensionDataScheme.sql to create the structure of table
+- 3.source tableFingerprints.sql to import table data

 # Get ids of browser instances with countermeasures
 ```ruby